Gary Sinise: Career

 In November 2009, Sinise narrated the highly acclaimed World War II in HD on the History Channel.
-In 2010, he narrated the World War II documentary Missions That Changed The War on the Military Channel.
-In late 2002, he started the Cadillac commercials starting with the 2002–2003 Season's Best commercial and has been with the Break Through campaign since it started the campaign in the 2002 Super Bowl with Led Zeppelin's "Rock and Roll" then ended in late 2006.
-In 2009, Sinise lent his voice talents in the Thomas Nelson audio Bible production known as The Word of Promise, playing the character of David.
+Also in 2009, Sinise lent his voice talents in the Thomas Nelson audio Bible production known as The Word of Promise, playing the character of David.
+In 2010, he narrated the World War II documentary Missions That Changed the War on the Military Channel.
+In 2014, he narrated a Smithsonian Institution exhibit in the film Captain America: The Winter Soldier.

+From 2016 to 2017, Sinise played Special Agent Jack Garrett in Criminal Minds: Beyond Borders.

-On April 17, 2017, Sinise received a star on the Hollywood Walk of Fame for his work in the television industry, located at 6664 Hollywood Boulevard.
+On April 17, 2017, Sinise received a star on the Hollywood Walk of Fame for his work in the television industry.
+The star is located at 6664 Hollywood Boulevard.

 On October 30, 2017, Sinise was selected as Grand Marshal of the Pasadena Tournament of Roses Parade, which took place on January 1, 2018.